sorakatsuki/minui-portmaster-for-miyoo-flip/README.md

 - Browse available ports and install new ones.
 - Installed ports will appear under the Ports entry in MinUI/NextUI.

+> **Note:** Not all ports are ready to run immediately after installation, and some may require additional steps.
+This usually involves copying files from a purchased copy of the game.
+These will need to be copied to the corresponding port folder in `/Roms/Ports (PORTS)/.ports` on the SD card.
+Please refer to the port's documentation at the [PortMaster](https://portmaster.games/games.html) website for specific instructions.

 ## Known Issues

-- When you launch PortMaster or a port, a `/mnt/SDCARD/Data/ports` directory is created.
+- When you launch PortMaster or a port, a `/mnt/SDCARD/Data/ports` folder is created.
 It is usually deleted when PortMaster closes, but sometimes it may remain.
 This does not cause problems, but you can safely delete the folder manually if PortMaster is not running and the `/mnt/SDCARD/Data/ports` folder is empty.
 - There is currently no way to manually install ports without Wi-Fi.
 The PortMaster GUI must be used to all install ports.
 - Some ports may not display cover art because the original port did not provide it.
 In a future update, screenshots will be used as a fallback for ports missing cover images.